 The Atomium is one of the more unusual structures to see in Brussels, Belgium.
-It’s essentially an architectural marvel, consisting of nine huge stainless steel-covered spheres interconnected by long, narrow tubes.
+It’s essentially an architectural marvel, and quite a futuristic-looking one at that.
+The structure consists of nine huge stainless steel-covered spheres interconnected by long, narrow tubes.
 It looks a little something like this:

 The Atomium was constructed back in 1958 as the main pavilion for the World Fair (aka Expo ’58).
 It’s 102 meters high and represents an elementary iron crystal magnified 165 billion times.
-It wasn’t actually meant to be a permanent structure, but its popularity won out and it remains standing to this day.
+It was never actually intended to be a permanent structure, but its popularity won out and it remains standing to this day.

 The concept for the Atomium came from an engineer by the name of André Waterkeyn, but the spheres were designed by architects André and Jean Polak.
 If you’re into weird and wacky facts, there’s a great plaque stating statistics and numbers regarding the 1958 World Fair: